-Sense of community is an idea and ideal that appears in the popular press, government policies, schools' mission statements, and other diverse places.
-However, sense of community has substantial theorising, research and practice in psychology and other discipline areas, even though there are still those who view it as a rather warm and fuzzy concept at best, or perhaps as an advertising slogan.
+Sense of community is an idea and ideal that appears in the popular press, government policy, schools' mission statements, and many other places.
 For example, in the Domain Express section of The Age newspaper in Melbourne we saw such headlines as: "Sense of community emerges as drawcard of housing development living" (Welch, 2005, p.
 24).
-These articles focused on a mix of urban design, social interaction and resource sharing, and children playing together as the important elements of community life.
-Here sense of community is used as a given, not requiring definition.
+These articles focus on a mix of urban design, social interaction and resource sharing, and children playing together as the important elements of community life.
+Sense of community is used as a given, not even requiring definition.
 Sense of community is seen as an unequivocally desirable state.
-It can promote the idea of nice people living near us, people like us with similar backgrounds, experiences and aspirations.
-This commonsense idea of sense of community is derived from images of the past that are projected as idealised forms of living, in idealized types of community.
+It promotes that idea of nice people living near us, people like us with similar backgrounds, experiences and aspirations.
+The commonsense, and often professional, idea of sense of community is derived from images of the past that are projected as idealised forms of living.